Zora Health

 Stimulating Egg Production

-You will begin daily injections of the hormones follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
-These are higher doses of natural hormones that replicate what your body produces to mature one egg.
-The goal is to stimulate the growth and development of multiple eggs to freeze more than your body would naturally produce.
+These injections are higher doses of natural hormones that replicate what your body produces to mature one egg.
+The goal is to stimulate the growth and development of multiple eggs, allowing you to fertilize more than what your body would naturally produce.

-Before you begin hormonal treatments, your care team will provide detailed medication administration instructions.
-You must follow these instructions carefully to ensure the medications are administered correctly and at the right time.
+Before you begin hormonal treatments, your care team will provide detailed instructions for administering the medication.
+Please follow these instructions carefully to ensure the medicine is administered correctly and punctually.

-During this time, you must visit your specialist for regular monitoring appointments, including blood tests and ultrasounds to ensure your follicles are growing properly and to adjust medication dosage if necessary.
+During this time, you’ll be visiting your specialist regularly too.
+These in-person appointments include blood tests and ultrasounds to ensure your follicles are growing properly.
+The specialist may adjust your medication dosage as well, if necessary.

 4

-At the end of the stimulation period, when your eggs are mature and ready for retrieval, you'll receive a hormone injection to induce ovulation.
-This injection helps the eggs mature and prepares the body for egg retrieval.
+At the end of the stimulation period, your eggs are ideally mature and ready for retrieval.
+You'll receive a hormone injection to induce ovulation.
+This injection helps the eggs to mature while preparing your body for egg retrieval.

-After 12-48 hours of receiving the final injection, you will return to the clinic for the egg retrieval procedure.
-An anesthesiologist administers IV sedation to ensure that you are comfortable.
-The specialists then gently and carefully remove the eggs in a procedure that typically lasts 15-60 minutes.
+After 24-48 hours of receiving the final injection, you will return to the clinic to retrieve your eggs.
+An anesthesiologist will sedate you to ensure that you are comfortable.
+Then, the fertility specialists will gently and carefully remove your eggs.
+This process usually lasts around 15-60 minutes.

 5